Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 In 1820, British Naval officer Lieutenant Phillip Parker King commanded HMC Mermaid on a series of voyages charting northern Australia’s coastline.
 Also on board were surveyor John Septimus Roe and botanist Allan Cunningham.
 Then Lieutenant (later Rear Admiral) King produced marine charts of such quality and accuracy that they were still in use a century later, and his colleagues survey and scientific work contributed significantly to safe navigation and the understanding of Australia’s unique natural values and coastline.

 Special guest Dr. Jonathan King is the author of 30 historical books and 20 documentaries, a sought-after keynote speaker, and has re-enacted great historical events and voyages.
 He was presented with the Australian of the Year Award and Australian Achiever Award after orchestrating a re-enactment of the First Fleet’s voyage from London to Sydney to celebrate Australia’s 1988 Bicentenary.
-A classic storyteller with a passion for history and the events that shaped Australia, Dr King’s lively presentations onboard Coral Adventurer promise to bring a rare insight into his ancestor’s voyages through the Kimberley.
-Dr King is excited to share the stories of his great-great grandfather with guests.
+A storyteller with a passion for history and the events that shaped Australia, Dr. King brings a rare insight into his ancestor’s voyages through the Kimberley.

-“It’s only by sailing in his wake along that breathtakingly remote West Australian coast, that you can appreciate the enormity of his achievements,” says Dr. King.
-“I congratulate Coral Expeditions for their visionary bicentennial commemorative voyage, which will pay overdue homage to one of Australia’s greatest but least-known navigators, Lieutenant Phillip Parker King, who first mapped the remote Kimberley coast between 1817 and 1822.”
+‘It’s only by sailing in his wake along that breathtakingly remote West Australian coast, that you can appreciate the enormity of his achievements,’ says Dr. King.
+‘I congratulate Coral Expeditions for paying overdue homage to one of Australia’s greatest but least-known navigators, Lieutenant Phillip Parker King, who first mapped the remote Kimberley coast between 1817 and 1822.’